-The first step in repurposing your Christmas tree is to remove tinsel, ornaments, or any other synthetic materials that have been applied to the tree.
+The first step in repurposing a Christmas tree is to remove tinsel, ornaments, or any other synthetic materials that have been applied to the tree.
 The recommendations in this factsheet do not apply to artificial trees; these trees are made of plastic and metal, which do not decompose in a way that benefits wildlife and can potentially cause harm to the local ecology.

 In the Yard